 Drinking Water Sources

-The source of the water that comes out of your tap depends on where your live in Barrie.
+The source of the water that comes out of your tap depends on where you live in Barrie.
 Groundwater comes from groundwater that is extracted from the ground by municipal wells.
-Surface water is obtained from Kempenfelt Bay through an intake pipe nearly 1km from shore and 22m deep.
+Surface water is obtained from Kempenfelt Bay through an intake pipe.
 Access the interactive Water Supply Zones map to determine the source of water you receive.

 Water Treatment Processes